plusworx/gmindocs/managing_users.md

 **Required Scope**: https://www.googleapis.com/auth/admin.directory.user

-The batch-delete users command allows you to delete multiple G Suite users with one command.
+The batch-delete users command allows you to delete multiple Google Workspace users with one command.
 It can take an input file in plain text format or input from a command line pipe.
 A message is displayed for each user that is deleted.
 If an error is encountered, processing stops and the error message is displayed.

 The input file or piped input must provide the email address or id of each user on a separate line like this: